 There are some wonderful attractions close to Anderson Lodge!
-Summer or winter, our beautiful Yale Valley and the surrounding areas offer many activites and sites of interest.
+Summer, fall, spring or winter, our beautiful Yale Valley and the surrounding areas offer many activities and sites of interest.

 Below are some links to websites for popular points of interest in the area.

 The Cedar Creek Grist Mill rests on a steep and rocky slope at the bottom of a narrow gorge.
 It is the only grain grinding mill in Washington that has maintained its original structural integrity, grinds with stones and is water powered.
 Take a “Working Tour” of how this mill still works today.
 The Cedar Creek Grist Mill is open all year, Saturdays 1:00 to 4:00 and Sundays 2:00 to 4:00.
 This landmark is just 20 miles from the lodge.

 The Ape Caves

 The caves are a must-see for guests that are looking for an outing for people of all ages.
 The cave is the longest continuous lava tube in the continental United States.
 There are two routes once you enter the cave.
 The lower route is the easiest and might take an hour or so to complete.
 The upper route is more difficult and can take as much as 3 hours.
 Take warm coats and lanterns and flashlights.
 Let the fun begin!